tramlinehq/docs/docs/integrations/ci-cd/gitlab.md

 If a job fails, a retrigger from Tramline will only retry the job that failed, not the entire pipeline.
 :::

 ## Version Management

 Tramline provides version information to your GitLab CI/CD pipelines through these variables:

-- `versionCode`: The build number managed by Tramline (integer coerced as string)
+- `$versionCode`: The build number managed by Tramline (integer coerced as string)
-- `versionName`: The version name managed by Tramline (e.g., "1.2.3")
+- `$versionName`: The version name managed by Tramline (e.g., "1.2.3")

 These variables are automatically injected when Tramline triggers your pipeline/job.
+They can be read as workflow inputs in your GitLab CI/CD pipeline.
+See the example above or the full [CI file](https://gitlab.com/tramline/ueno-mirror/-/blob/main/.gitlab-ci.yml) for more details on how the variables are used.